 The Capital Area Food Network is not alone - there are many food councils developing in North Carolina and around the nation.
 We connect with other councils regionally and at the state level to share policy agendas, best practices, and stories of success.

-CAFN is organized into multiple circles that each take on a different part of the food system: food access, farm advocacy, food recovery, policy, communiactions, and fundraising.
-These individuals circles are connected through our Coordinating Circle, a central group that helps set overall strategy and direction.
+CAFN is organized into multiple circles that each take on a different part of the food system: food access, farm advocacy, food recovery, policy, communications, and fundraising.
+These individual circles are connected through our Coordinating Circle, a central group that helps set overall strategy and direction.
 Our structure is based on principles of dynamic governance, and there is always room for new members and focus areas.